MusfirahSS30/godai-tech-rag/README.md

 > Note: Ensure `GROQ_MODEL` contains only the model name (e.g., `llama-3.1-8b-instant`) — do **not** include a duplicate `GROQ_MODEL=` prefix.

+4. Document Sources

+The chatbot retrieves information from the following documents located in `/docs`:

+- Godai Tec – Legal, Regulatory & Compliance Framework
+- Godai Tec – Commercial Terms & Pricing Schedule
+- Godai Tec – Corporate Policy & Operating Manual

+These documents are included to allow full reproducibility of the RAG pipeline.

 ## Usage

 - Create the Chroma DB (ensure PDFs are in `DATA_DIR`):